MeHarshal/SWIGGY-Analytics/README.md

 The aim of this study is to analyze data collected from swiggy.com, a food delivery platform, using web scraping techniques.
 The objective is to generate insights and recommendations for opening a remote kitchen in Bangalore, as well as provide broader industry insights such as area-wise restaurant distribution and affordable and upscale options for various cuisines.

+🔘 **Data Source**

+The data source used for this analysis is SWIGGY, a popular food delivery platform, specifically focusing on the Bangalore region.
+The data was collected by scraping the relevant information from the SWIGGY website using the Beautiful Soup library.
+The scraping process was carried out using Jupyter Notebook, a widely used programming environment for data analysis and exploration.
+The collected data includes details such as restaurant IDs, names, links, prices for two people, ratings, cuisines, dishes, and their corresponding prices.

 🔘 **Data Description**

 Before conducting the analysis, the data was scraped from **swiggy.com** using the **Beautiful Soup** library.
 The scraped data was then processed and saved into CSV files using the **Pandas** library, creating separate dataframes for restaurants and dishes.
 These dataframes provide the foundation for further analysis and insights into the restaurant and cuisine landscape on the food delivery platform.